Plans

 Barcelona.
 May 24 and 25

-The Radical Ideas and Book Fair celebrates its 11th edition on May 24 and 25 at the Fabra i Coats Book Fair in Barcelona.
-The fair program includes a book market featuring independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a family-friendly area with performances, and a space dedicated to restaurants with cooperative, artisan, and charity experiences.
+The fair of radical ideas and books celebrates its 11th edition on May 24 and 25 at Fabra i Coats in Barcelona.
+The fair's program includes a book market from independent publishers and cooperative bookstores, a stage dedicated to artistic expression with music and poetry performances, a zone for families with shows, and a space for food and drink with cooperative, artisan, and solidarity support experiences.

 Cargando